tedwards45/Lab-2-Configuring-Active-Directory-Users-and-Groups-in-Azure/README.md

 ### Objectives
 - Create Organizational Units (OUs)
 - Create users
-- Create security and distribution groups
 - Add users to groups
-- Verify membership using GUI and PowerShell

 > **Note:** This lab assumes a Domain Controller is already running in Azure (from Lab 1).